cmarteepants/orchestrators-notebook/content/posts/ai-infrastructure-growing-pains/index.md

 ## The Interoperability Imperative

-The winners in data infrastructure weren't necessarily the most feature-rich tools—they were the ones that played well with others.
+The winners in data infrastructure weren't necessarily the most feature-rich tools — they were the ones that played well with others.
 Airflow succeeded because it integrated with everything: your existing databases, your cloud providers, your monitoring tools, your security systems. dbt won because it fit seamlessly into existing data team workflows rather than requiring a complete rebuild.

 The same principle applies to AI infrastructure, but the blast radius is bigger.
 Data pipeline failures delay dashboards and reports.
 AI system failures make wrong decisions at scale, potentially affecting real users in real time.